 A familiar face returned to the Gonzaga University athletic department in the summer of 2011.
-Bulldog athletic director Mike Roth announced the hiring of Glenn Putyrae as the women's rowing head coach.
+Glenn Putyrae returned to Spokane after a four-year stint as the women's rowing head coach at Georgetown University.
 Putyrae was the Zag head coach from 1999-2007 and had been on the staff since 1997.
-Putyrae returned to Spokane after a four-year stint as the women's rowing head coach at Georgetown University.

 In his four years with the Hoyas, Putyrae led the team to a second place finish (2010), third place finish (2011), and two fourth places finishes (2008, 2009) at the BIG EAST Championships.
 Under his direction as head coach of the program the lightweight squad experienced success as well.
 The lightweight Varsity 8+ crew secured a spot in the Intercollegiate Rowing Association Championships all four years.
 The Hoyas finished second at the 2008 IRA's, 5th at the 2009 IRA's and sixth at both the 2010 and 2011 National Championships.